cherylkc/catalog-service/docs/users/references/update-a-user-profile.md

 # Updating a user's profile

-Use a `PATCH` request to update a [Wordhoard](../../overview.md) user's last name, first name, or email.
+Make a `PATCH` request to update a [Wordhoard](../../overview.md) user's last name, first name, or email.

 ## URL